|

 “device,” would be extremely useful (and could help avoid a mistaken

 investment!).
-The New Energy Foundation, Inc. and its New Energy Research
+The New Energy Foundation and its New Energy Research

 Laboratory (NERL) stand ready to assist potential investors in determining